Our Baptism Policy

 So we warmly welcome all who are seeking to be married in our Church or seeking a Service of Blessing after a Civil Marriage and will seek to prepare the couple for both their Wedding Day and the lifelong marriage that is to follow in a manner which is encouraging and loving.

 The practice in this Parish is that the remarriage of those who have been divorced may take place if the couple concerned are able to fulfil certain criteria laid out by the parish priest.
 The final decision as to whether a marriage may be conducted in one of the Churches lies with the Parish Priest.
 At present The Law does not permit the conducting of same-sex marriage in Church and Church law does not allow for blessings of such relationships in Churches.

-Please contact Fr Paul F Blanch on Tel 01205 624128 for further details and bookings.
+During vacancy, please contact our church warden Fay on 01205 723529 for further details and bookings.